-Creating economic value out of ideas offers endless frontier for producing increasing wealth from depleting resources.
+Creating economic value out of ideas offers an endless frontier for producing increasing wealth from depleting resources.
 However, most of the developing countries are not into it.
-In order to have sustained growth, it has become paramount importance to them for entering into the idea economy.
+In order to have sustained growth, it has become of paramount importance to them for entering into the idea economy.
 But, how to enter into it?
 FDI, important substitution, expansion of science & engineering education, software development, IT service, or academic research are failing to make any progress.
-Even, startups for pursuing disruptive innovation is failing to create an entry.
-It appears that growing local demand household appliances and the scope of keep improving them with locally producible and implementable ideas offers a viable entry opportunity for entering into idea economy.
+Even, startups pursuing disruptive innovation are failing to create an entry.
+It appears that the growing local demand for household appliances and the scope of keep improving them with locally producible and implementable ideas offers a viable entry opportunity for entering into the idea economy.

 The genesis of idea economy, inequality, and increasing barrier for entering into idea economy

 Economic value creation depends on three major inputs: natural resources, labor, and ideas.
 In the pre-industrial age, more or less all countries used to rely on their local supply of these three inputs to drive their economic activities.
 However, the advent of the first industrial revolution started to change the situation.

 It all began in England.
 Scientists started transferring the intuitive understanding of the functioning of the steam engine into science.
 Engineers started using this scientific knowledge to create the flow of ideas for advancing steam engine technology and innovating diverse energy innovations.
 This journey led to England’s disproportionate capacity to create technological ideas for making better usages of natural resources and labor.
 Consequentially, England’s role in supplying ideas for creating increasing wealth from natural resources and labor started increasing.
 Subsequently, other European countries and the USA developed the capacity to create economic value out of ideas.
 This trend continued over the next two industrial revolutions.